 For licensed physical therapists in the US or Canada as a part-time, blended program with on campus short course format and interactive online learning to minimize time away from home and work!
 For foreign trained physcial therapists, the degree is offered as a full-time on campus program.

 The DScPT degree represents the highest clinical specialty doctorate in the world.
 This unique degree is designed to enhance the skills of practicing physical therapists.
-Respecting the importance of fundamental principles of orthopaedic manual therapy, each graduate will be recognized as a Certified Manual Physical Therapist (CMPT) through our partner, the North American Institute of Orthopaedic Manual Therapy (NAIOMT).
+Recognizing the importance of the fundamental principles of orthopedic manual therapy, each graduate will be a Certified Orthopedic Manual Therapist (COMT) through our partner, ASPIRE OMT.

-In addition to the CMPT the student will choose a concentration in Women’s Health or Orthopaedic Manual Therapy.
+In addition to the COMT, the student will choose a concentration in Women’s Health or Orthopaedic Manual Therapy.
 The Women’s Health concentration prepares the student to meet the underserved, complex physical therapy needs of women.
-The Orthopaedic Manual Therapy concentration will gain the designation of COMT (Certified Orthopaedic Manipulative Therapist).
-A dual concentration is available and new concentrations are in development.
+The Orthopedic Manual Therapy concentration will gain the designation of Spinal Manipulative Therapist (SMT).
+A dual concentration is available, and new concentrations are in development.

-This degree truly allows the clinician to become a master clinician, teacher and researcher.
-Graduates of the DScPT program are primed for teaching in a University setting, contributing to scholarly research, as well as leading the profession in evidence based clinical practice.
-Many of our DScPT graduates are faculty members at Universities within the United States and across the world.
+This degree allows the clinician to become a master clinician, teacher and researcher.
+Graduates of the DScPT program are primed for teaching in a university setting and contributing to scholarly research, as well as leading the profession in evidence-based clinical practice.
+Many of our DScPT graduates are faculty members at universities within the United States and around the world.